nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User views a patient’s medical records (UC10).
   2. User requests to delete a patient’s record.
   3. User enters the patient ID and record ID.
-  4. MedBook deletes the record.
+  4. MedBook deletes the record.<br>
      Use case ends.
 - **Extension**:
   - 3a.
 MedBook detects an error in the entered patient ID and/or record ID.